solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 - [[Clang!Clang!]](https://bdolytics.com/db/lightstoneset/167) Lightstone set: 20%
 - <!-- db_item-735354-0 --> 5% each

-You may have heard that the success rate *can not* reach 100%.
+You may have heard that the success rate *cannot* reach 100%.
 According to tests by the lifeskill community, we're almost certain that the success rate *can* reach 100%.
 However, some items seem to have a different success rate than indicated in the item description.
 This includes <!-- db_item-14026-0 --> and potentially <!-- db_item-791-0 --> and the [[Clang!Clang!]](https://bdolytics.com/db/lightstoneset/167) set.
 So to get 100% it helps to overstack success rate buffs by a few percent.

-\* *We used to think that the base success rate is 67% but a recent source shows it to be 70%.
-Unfortunately, testing success rate is extremely tedious so we have no definite way of telling which is right.
+\*\*We used to think that the base success rate is 67% but a recent source shows it to be 70%.
+Unfortunately, testing success rate is extremely tedious so we have no definite way of telling which is correct.

 # Mass Processing and Mastery